 We can cry out for the industry to be regulated by our government, but really what will that get us?
 A higher priced dildo.
 A “luxury sex toy” that costs double what they do now, and their current costs are already prohibitive to many.
 Sex toys that take twice as long in development resulting in fewer, quality new sex toys being introduced to the market every year.
 When you bring the FDA to the party, you get mountains of paperwork, costly fees and annual 3-4 week-long audits to retain your FDA classifications.
 The better solution just might be to let the industry self-regulate, but with a little help from a neutral party.

-I encourage you to share this post, write about Dildology.org on your own blog, link to it, follow us on Facebook and Twitter and just in general spread the word to as many people as you can.
-The bigger the media attention is from bloggers, the better chance we have of being written up in larger online mags, which betters our chances of raising the money we need to get started on testing toys for you.
-We were conservative thus far in sending out our press release, not wanting to spam people.
-If you’d like to view it and share it, it is on our site.
-If you received it and know of other peers who would be interested, please forward it on.
-Thank you!
+I encourage you to share this post, write about Dildology.org on your own blog, link to it, follow them on Facebook and Twitter and just in general spread the word to as many people as you can.
+The bigger the media attention is from bloggers, the better chance they have of being written up in larger online mags, which betters the chances of raising the money needed to get started on testing toys for you.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 Want to make a difference?
-We could really use your help:
+Dildology.org could really use your help:

-~ Donate money* – without it, we won’t be able to test much
+~ Donate money* – without it, they won’t be able to test much

-~ Spread the word – the more media attention we can get, the more donations we can get
+~ Spread the word – the more media attention they can get, the more donations they can get

 ~ Incentives for donations – these can be “limited quantity” but please, no sex toys

-~ A lab – Our current lab is small without the ability to cut us a price break.
+~ A lab – the current lab is small without the ability to cut a price break.
 Currently an FTIR costs $200, while a GC-MS costs at least $400

 All text and images on this site require permission before they can be used anywhere.
 To obtain permission click here to contact me